Transition Training Programme

 At the end of the programme you will receive a QQI Level 3 certificate for the modules you have completed.
 If you complete the required number of modules you will receive a QQI Level 3 Certificate in General Learning.

 The programme is designed to give you an opportunity to sample a broad range of vocational, community and training activities so that you can make a well informed choice about what you want to do when you finish the programme.

-There are opportunities for you to progress into further training within Festina Lente when you finish the Transition Training Programme and we also have a HSE funded adult day service for those who need further support.
+There are opportunities for you to progress into further training within Festina Lente when you finish the Transition Training Programme.
+We also have a HSE funded adult day service for those who need further support.
 Places on these programmes are subject to application and available funding.

 There is an intake of new trainees each September.
 Sometimes places become available during the academic year and if this happens new trainees may be able to start.

 Click here to download our Transition Training Programme Application Form or contact our Training and Community Education Manager Sabrina Tierney on 01-272 0704 (ext.207) to get an application form posted out.
 You will also need to register with the HSE Occupational Guidance Service.
 Please contact our Training and Community Education Manager Sabrina Tierney for more details on to register.

 You will have an informal interview with the programme manager.
 If you are eligible for the programme you will be offered an orientation week.
 This gives the instructors an opportunity to get to know you and gives you a chance to sample the programme and see how you like it.
 After the orientation week a place on the programme may be offered.

 A record of your work is kept in a portfolio throughout the year and each May an external examiner will visit the centre to look at individual portfolios.
 Sometimes there are practical assessments throughout the year, e.g. in cookery and computers.
 There are no written examinations on this programme.